awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

-# Troubleshooting for Aurora<a name="CHAP_Troubleshooting"></a>
+# Troubleshooting for Amazon Aurora<a name="CHAP_Troubleshooting"></a>

-Use the following sections to help troubleshoot problems you have with DB instances in Amazon RDS and Aurora\.
+Use the following sections to help troubleshoot problems you have with DB instances in Amazon RDS and Amazon Aurora\.

 **Topics**
 + [Can't connect to Amazon RDS DB instance](#CHAP_Troubleshooting.Connecting)